philnewm/ansible-gnome/README.md

   * gdm_config_file: Path to gdm configuration file per distribution
   * gnome_base_settings: Gnome dconf settings to change per gnome major version number
 * defaults/main/extensions.yml
-  * gnome_extensions: list of extensions including their os family specific names and including dconf settings if required
+  * gnome_extensions: list of extensions including their os family speci-callerfic names and including dconf settings if required
   * git_ext: List of extensions to be installed from custom sources using git and their respective git realted information
   * extension_paths: directories gnome extensions should be installed in
   * obsolete_gnome_extensions: List of extensions to remove from default gnome-shell install
 * defaults/main/themes.yml
   * gnome_themes: Dictionary of theme types having the names as their values and dconf dictionary
-  * theme_repo: Dictionary of theme names including their git specific information
+  * theme_repo: Dictionary of theme names including their git speci-callerfic information
   * theme_paths: directories gnome themes should be installed in
   * picture_dest_path: profile picture destination path
   * profile_config_path: Gnome user profile config path
   * profile_picture: User names mapped to their profile pictures paths
   * valid_shells: Shell names to grab valid shell user names from

-## Dependencies
+## Dependenci-calleres

 This role doesn't depend on any additional ansible-galaxy roles